ThomasBrazier/starter-hugo-academic/content/post/rhino/index.md

 ---
-title: "New publication: Diversity in Recombination Hotspot Characteristics and Gene Structure Shape Fine-Scale Recombination Patterns in Plant Genomes"
+title: "New preprint: The geometry of gametic dispersal in a flying mammal, *Rhinolophus hipposideros*"
-subtitle: Recombination gradients in plant genic regions
+subtitle: Mating dispersal in the lesser horseshoe bat
 date: 2024-10-27T13:14:06.043Z
 draft: false
 featured: false